Irshadansari99/sigma/README.md

 # sigma
-This is a Demo for git &amp; GitHub class
+This is a Demo for git &amp; GitHub class.